postmanlabs/labs-docs/src/pages/docs/designing-and-developing-your-api/versioning-an-api/using-external-git-repo.md

 You can connect to a GitHub, Bitbucket, GitLab, or Azure DevOps repository hosted in the cloud.

-To connect a repository hosted in the cloud, do the following:

 1. Select **APIs** in the sidebar and select an API.
 1. Under **Connect repository**, select **Connect** and select the type of repository you want to connect to.
 1. A browser tab opens asking you to log in to your repository.
 Follow the onscreen instructions.
 When you're finished, close the browser tab and return to Postman.